Catallactic/catallactic-site/docs/whitepaper.md

 [49] An impossibility theorem on truth-telling in fully decentralized systems by Rodney Garratt and Cyril Monnet, August 2023 - https://www.bis.org/publ/work1117.pdf

 [50] Unit of Account, Medium of Exchange, and Prices, January 2011, Young Sik Kim, Manjong Lee - https://www.researchgate.net/publication/254421998_Unit_of_Account_Medium_of_Exchange_and_Prices

+[51] Standard Allocation: Trends and Industry in 2023 of TokenUnlocks, Pondspective - Dec 7, 2023 - https://insights.unlocks.app/tokenunlocks-standard-allocation/

+[52] Token Vesting and Allocations Industry Benchmarks, liquifi, June 8, 2022 - https://www.liquifi.finance/post/token-vesting-and-allocation-benchmarks

+[53] How To Structure Token Allocations For An ICO, Max Yampolsky, Dec 6, 2021 - https://medium.com/w3blabs/how-to-structure-token-allocations-for-an-ico-92f0a43a59ad

+[54] The Two Cap Tables of Crypto Companies: What They Are and How They Relate to Each Other, Oct 11, 2021, Tomasz Tunguz - https://tomtunguz.com/equity-cap-table-vs-token-cap-table/

+[55] Crypto Companies Insider Ownership is Approaching that of Classic Startups, Oct 3, 2021, Tomasz Tunguz - https://tomtunguz.com/l1-ownership-over-time/

+[56] Optimizing Your Token Distribution, Lauren Stephanian, January 4th - 2022https://lstephanian.mirror.xyz/kB9Jz_5joqbY0ePO8rU1NNDKhiqvzU6OWyYsbSA-Kcc

+[57] Can a Stablecoin Be Collateralized by a Fully Decentralized, Physical Asset?
+Cryptoeconomic Systems, Murialdo, M., & Belof, J. L. (2022). https://cryptoeconomicsystems.pubpub.org/pub/murialdo-physical-asset-stablecoin/release/2